Bill C-32

 Private Members' Business

-moved that Bill C-320, an act to amend the Corrections and Conditional Release Act (disclosure of information to victims) be read the third time and passed.
-Mr. Speaker, first, I would like to thank my colleagues from al…
+moved that Bill C-320, An Act to amend the Corrections and Conditional Release Act (disclosure of information to victims), be concurred in.
+(Motion agreed to)

 …n the 15th report of the Standing Committee on Finance concerning the extension of time to consider Bill C-323, An Act to amend the Excise Tax Act (mental health services).
 Call in the members.